 The Firefox OS Simulator is a version of the higher layers of Firefox OS that simulates a Firefox OS device, but runs on the desktop.
 This means that in many cases, you don't need a real device to test and debug your app.
 It runs in a window the same size as a Firefox OS device, includes the Firefox OS user interface and built-in apps, and simulates many of the Firefox OS device APIs.

 The Simulator is packaged and distributed as a Firefox add-on.
-Once you've downloaded it and installed it in Firefox, you can run it, push apps to it, and attach the developer tools to it, using the App Manager.
+Once you've downloaded it and installed it in Firefox, you can run it, push apps to it, and attach the developer tools to it using the App Manager tool or WebIDE.

-To install the simulator, click the button below.
-Multiple versions are available, and you are advised to install them all, for maximum flexibility):
+To install the simulator, use WebIDE's Manage Extra Components pane (available as part of Firefox 34 and onwards).
+Multiple versions are available, and you are advised to install them all, for maximum flexibility.

-To start the Simulator, see the instructions in the App Manager documentation.
-Once the Simulator's running you can push apps to it and debug them using the App Manager, just as you can with a real device.
+To start the Simulator, you choose it from WebIDE's runtime list.
+For more details, see the instructions in the WebIDE documentation.
+Once the Simulator's running, you can push apps to it and debug them using the WebIDE, just as you can with a real device.

 The Simulator UI

 The Simulator appears as a separate window, sized so the simulated screen area is 320x480 pixels.
 To simulate touch events you can click the mouse button and drag while holding the button down.
 So by clicking and dragging right-to-left from the Home Screen, you'll see the built-in apps, as well as any apps you have added:

 The Simulator has two buttons in a toolbar at the bottom:

 - the button on the left takes you to the Home screen, or switches the Simulator off if you hold it down

 - the button on the right switches the Simulator between portrait and landscape orientation.
 This will generate the orientationchange event.